Press "Enter" to skip to content

 Start from the top of the keyword table and write down every unique keyword you find.
 You can skip keywords that are extremely similar to ones you’ve already targeted and those that are irrelevant.

-You can create a keyword table in the post editor to track all the new keywords you want to target.
+You can create a keyword table in the post editor to track all the keywords you want to target.

 Using the screenshot below as an example, most of the keywords are some variation of “WordPress content calendar” or “WordPress editorial calendar,” but I would also add “WordPress schedule plugin” to my list since it’s a bit different.